8210 Head Park Ranger

 The essential functions of this class may include: supervising Park Rangers in their assigned duties on a daily basis by inspecting Park Rangers to insure that they are fit for duty and that they are in correct uniform; briefing Park Rangers in critical security issues; maintaining regular and frequent radio communications with Park Rangers; assigning equipment such as mobile units (vehicles) and hand-held radios to Park Rangers; closing park buildings and public restrooms; providing traffic control; and special detailing of Park Rangers in emergency situations; preparing time reports for subordinates by keeping an accurate account of Park Ranger’s work hours, vacation, sick leave and comp time and forwarding the recorded time rolls in a timely manner; preparing work reports for administrative staff such as incident reports, discipline reports, worker's compensation reports, employee performance evaluations and other reports as required; patrolling park and recreation facilities on foot or in mobile units (vehicles) in order to observe, report and correct, if possible, unusual occurrences, serious accidents, vandalism or hazardous conditions; securing building and public restrooms with temporary repairs to broken doors and windows by using materials from the corporation yard, and securing water main by closing the appropriate gate valve; responding to notification from alarm companies; making sure the Police Department is notified; checking the perimeter of buildings for signs of forced entry; maintaining communication; remaining at a safe distance and waiting for Police Department to respond, and entering the incident in the logbook; enforcing parking regulations by writing parking citations for vehicles illegally parked on Recreation and Park Department property; enforcing park code by writing citations for violations of the Park code, such as the use of the park for special events without a valid use permit; confirms that event organizers have valid use permits; enforcing field closures when weather or other conditions are not suitable for the use of the fields or other park areas; and performing other duties as assigned.

-1. Three (3) years (equivalent to 6,000 hours) of verifiable work experience as a police officer, member of a military police unit, park ranger, or a similar position which issues citations and performs code enforcement (i.e., park, vehicle and/or penal code);
+1. Three (3) years (equivalent to 6,000 hours) of verifiable work experience as a police officer, member of a military police unit, park ranger, security officer/guard or a similar position which actively protects life and property or issues citations and performs code enforcement (i.e., park, vehicle and/or penal code);

 2. Possession of a current California Penal Code Section 832 Powers of Arrest Certification;